top of page

 Can We Bring Them Back?

-Many birds of oak and grassland habitats that were once common in the Willamette Valley are now in decline, some even facing extinction.
+Many once-common birds of oak and grassland habitats in the Willamette Valley are now in decline, some even facing extinction.
 Hover over the images below to read about some of these birds and the habitat they need to thrive.
-Amazingly, one vesper sparrow and several chipping sparrows have been sighted in Rasor Park this past year.
-In addition, Western bluebirds have discovered the park and stayed for much longer visits, both last year and this spring.
-Now one pair is nesting here!
+Amazingly, vesper sparrows and chipping sparrows have been sighted in Rasor Park in recent years.
+In addition, Western bluebirds discovered the park and even nested here for two years!
 This is very rewarding for those of us working to restore oak savanna-prairie habitat—ringing endorsement that even a relatively small patch of prairie in an urban zone and can be found and used by wildlife here along this Greenway corridor.

 Western Bluebird